We Will Rock You

 Written by Brian May

 A major edit of the album version.
 Most of the instrumental and guitar solos are edited out.
 Not a bad edit, but sounds very odd next to the album version.
-Loses a lot from the edit, stick to the album version.
+It loses a lot from the edit, stick to the album version.

 It's Late (Hollywood Records Remaster Error) 6:24